Alison Kharsyntiew

-Alison Kharsyntiew is a former Indian football player and currently a manager.
+Alison Kharsyntiew is an Indian former professional football player who is currently the assistant coach and academy head of Mohammedan.

 Coaching career

 After having his playing career cut short due to injury, Kharsyntiew went into coaching at the age of 19.
 He started his coaching career with Shillong Lajong, serving as an academy coach, before being promoted to lead the club's reserves in the Shillong Premier League.
 He led the reserves to the Shillong Premier League title in 2014.
 Kharsyntiew also worked as an assistant with Shillong Lajong's first-team, serving as assistant for Bobby Nongbet during the 2017–18 season.

 Shillong Lajong: 2018–2020

 Following the 2017–18 I-League season, Kharsyntiew was appointed as interim head coach of Shillong Lajong for the Super Cup, following the dismissal of Bobby Nongbet.
 His first game in charge was on 4 April 2018 against Indian Super League side, Pune City.
 Despite going down by two goals early in the match, Shillong Lajong came back to win the match 3–2.

 Going into the 2018–19 season, Kharsyntiew was announced as the club's head coach.
 His first league match in charge was on 28 October 2018 against Aizawl.
 A brace from Naorem Mahesh Singh saw Shillong Lajong win 2–1.